Responsibility Reflects Character

 “BP will change as a result of this accident.”

 Self-examination and learning by themselves are not enough.
-If we are serious about becoming someone who accepts responsibility for our actions and desire the benefits that come with it, we must also commit to and follow through with change.
+If we are serious about becoming someone who accepts responsibility for our actions and desires the benefits that come with it, we must also commit to and follow through with the change.
 Continue what’s working and change what isn’t.

 A Good Place to Start

 I want to strongly encourage you to commit from this point forward to accept 100% responsibility for your actions and decisions.
 If you’re wondering where to start, here are some areas I believe are essential:

 - Accept responsibility for where you find yourself today.